Ram Charan: 2010–2013: Career fluctuations

 Charan starred in Bommarillu Bhaskar's urban romance Orange in 2010 as Ram, a NRI living in Australia.
 Although the film didn't perform well at the box office, critics praised the storyline and performance by Charan.
 Jeevi of Idlebrain felt that Charan didn't try to stick to stardom and is not willing to repeat the mistakes performed by other stars.
 Over the years, it became a cult film and received appreciation from the audience.
 In her article for Film Companion, Alekhya Devarakonda compared his character to Howard Roark of 1943 novel The Fountainhead.
 Following a year-long absence from the screen, he next appeared in Racha (2012), directed by Sampath Nandi.
 He played the role of "Betting Raj", a gambler.
 The film completed a 100-day run in 38 centres across Andhra Pradesh on 13 July 2012.
 Racha's final share for its distributors was ₹45 crore.
 His performance in the film earned him acting nominations at the Filmfare and SIIMA award ceremonies.
 Sify stated, "Both, actor Ram Charan and his director Sampath Nandi play a safe game by following the same pattern of earlier mass-masala movies."
-Radhika Rajamani of Rediff criticized the plot of the film, but praised Charan's performance in action sequences and dance moves.
+Radhika Rajamani of Rediff criticised the plot of the film, but praised Charan's performance in action sequences and dance moves.
 IndiaGlitz wrote: "He shows flashes of Chiru-ness more than he ever did in the past; be it his baritone or demeanor, he is a megastar in effect.
 Helped by a strong script, he could have been much better."
 The film was released on 5 April 2012 and was declared a commercial success.